Private, In-Home Tutoring in Coxsackie, New York

-SchoolTutoring Academy’s tutoring programs for Coxsackie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Coxsackie, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 The Coxsackie-Athens Central School District (CACSD) serves school-aged children from the Town of Coxsackie.
 The CACSD has designs its curriculum to meet the requirements and goals of the New York State (NYS) Common Core Learning Standards (CCLS).
 Students in the CACSD receive a challenging core academic education.
 From kindergarten to grade twelve, students must gain skills and demonstrate developmentally appropriate learning in English language arts, mathematics, social studies, and science.
 In addition to core academic subjects, students may also take courses in band, chorus, Spanish, French, family and consumer science, health, and technology.